 Oranges

-Oranges may not help prevent a cold, but they can help make it shorter if you do catch one.
-They are high in vitamin C, which is known for boosting the immune system.
+Oranges may not help prevent a cold, but they can help shorten it if you catch one.
+They are high in vitamin C, known for boosting the immune system.
 Be sure to get your daily dose of vitamin C by adding oranges or other citrus fruits to your diet.
+Besides fruits, you can get vitamin C through broccoli, leafy greens like kale, and bell peppers.
+Enjoy these foods in raw form when possible to help retain vitamin C in your food.
+Vitamin C is heat sensitive, so cooking can reduce the amount of this nutrient that your body can take in,

-Peppermint tea does not actively fight the cold, but it helps alleviate symptoms.
-Its mentholated qualities help relieve congestion and soothes the throat.
-Plus, it contains powerful antioxidants, which can help boost the immune system.
+Peppermint tea does not actively fight the cold but helps alleviate symptoms.
+Its mentholated qualities help relieve nasal congestion and soothe the throat.
+Tea also contains polyphenols.
+These natural substances found in plants have many potential health benefits, including antioxidant and anti-inflammatory effects boosting your immune system.

 It is never any fun to catch a cold.
-Why not do all that you can to prevent one from happening by adding these foods to your diet?
-If they do not completely prevent one, they help shorten the duration.
+Why not do all you can to prevent one by adding these foods to your diet?
+If they do not entirely prevent one, they help shorten the duration.
 You have nothing to lose by enjoying these foods and plenty to gain.